RUTA 40, ARGENTINA

 Route 40 is an Argentine highway which runs from Cabo Vírgenes to the border with Bolivia at the city of La Quiaca.
 The road runs for a length of nearly 5,224 km.

-Navimag ferries sail from Puerto Montt to Puerto Natales and from Puerto Natales to Puerto Montt, on a voyage passing through awe-inspiring Patagonian scenery.
+Navimag ferries sail from Puerto Montt to Puerto Natales and from Puerto Natales to Puerto Montt, on a voyage passing through awe-inspiring Patagonian wildlife and scenery.
 Once you reach Puerto Natales you can continue by road to the starting point (km 0) of Route 40 (in Cabo Vírgenes).